All Episodes

 And you find clever and creative ways to say nothing.

-And people are sick and tired of politicians saying nothing, or even worse, saying things that voters want to hear, but then not seeing any accompanying action.
+And people are sick and tired of politicians saying nothing or even worse, saying things that voters want to hear, but then not seeing any accompanying action.

-Uh written, published commentary, say on blogs, or here on radio or on TV.
+It's much like, how many of you pay attention to commentary, say, well, anywhere, written, published commentary, say on blogs, or here on radio or on TV.

-Hey, let's just stick with conservatism here for a second.
+And you see a, let's just stick with conservatism here for a second.

-So you can you have a conservative commentator, not important here to mention names, because mentioning names would distract people's attention from the point I want to make, which is that on our side, folks, and I was conversing about this with a good friend of mine before the program today.
+See, you have a conservative commentator, not important here to mention names, because mentioning names would distract people's attention from the point I want to make, which is that on our side, folks, and I was conversing about this with a good friend of mine before the program today.

-You look at the left is made up of what activists.
+You look at the left is made up of what, activists?

 They're a minority.

-They are a minority, they're bullying their way to victory.
+They're bullying their way to victory.

-What have I always said about conservatism?
+Our side, what have I always said about conservatism?

-It's a it's an intellectual pursuit or application.
+That it is, in large part, to understand conservatism, it's an intellectual pursuit or application.

 It shouldn't be because it's just common sense.